NaturaLog-space/LivingPackaging/README.md

 ## Mushroom Packaging Forming

-- Molds of the packaging is made
+- Molds of the packaging are made
 - Pack packaging mold with mycelium substrate such as sterilized hemp, straw, wood chips, wood fiber, other cellulosic materials.

 ## Self Healing Mycelium Material

 During transit the mycelium may break if dropped.
-The gaps and cracks are filled with mycelium material.
+The gaps and cracks are filled with live mycelium material.
 Self healing property makes the package is intact after damage.

 - Self healing living packaging